 - Making the Most of Small Sample Sizes

-Bootcamp Course Schedule (subject to change)
+Bootcamp Course Schedule

 The UX Measurement Bootcamp includes interactive lectures, visuals, witty jokes, and practice exercises, along with hands-on workshops focusing on more detailed topics.
 Schedules and topics may change based on participants’ backgrounds and current needs.